OR WAIT 15 SECS

 Another approach for improvement of ICP-MS sensitivity is nanoparticle analysis by single particle ICP-MS (spICP-MS).
 In spICP-MS, time-resolved transient signals induced by the flash of ions arising from the ionization of the inorganic nanoparticle when entering the plasma can reflect the concentrations of the NPs.
 Thus, sp-ICP-MS allows quantification of nanoparticle-tagged immunocomplexes by measuring the frequency of ion transient signals.
 Based on this principle, single nanoparticle analysis offers great potential for the development of extremely sensitive bioassays without the need for any signal amplification (6).

 From this very brief overview, it can be concluded that the synergic combination of the power of ICP-MS detection with the selectivity of nanoparticle-tagged antibodies currently provides an outstanding tool to face the challenge of robust quantification of disease biomarkers with extremely high sensitivity.
-Looking ahead, it is clear that the design and implementation of novel amplification strategies, using inorganic nanoparticles, in combination with ICP-MS detection, will result in bioanalytical methods capable of addressing the problem of the detection of biomarkers at extremely low concentration levels, constituting an indispensable tool in
+Looking ahead, it is clear that the design and implementation of novel amplification strategies, using inorganic nanoparticles, in combination with ICP-MS detection, will result in bioanalytical methods capable of addressing the problem of the detection of biomarkers at extremely low concentration levels, constituting an indispensable tool in clinical chemistry.

 Finally, I would like to congratulate the Spectroscopy team in this celebration of the 35th year of publishing!
 Through the hard work and dedication of its editorial board, journal staff, and all contributors and sponsors the journal has become a leading publisher of contributions dealing with spectroscopic techniques and their applications in life sciences, environmental analysis, technology, industry, and academia.
 I am pleased and honored to participate in this special issue and I am confident that the next 35 years will witness the further growth of Spectroscopy and of its importance in the spectroscopy community.